Russia–Switzerland relations: Trade

 Russia is Switzerland's 23rd largest trading partners with a trade volume of $5.1 billion.
 Russia accounts for 1% of Swiss exports and 0.4% of Swiss imports.
 Switzerland mainly exports medicines, medical products, watches and machinery to Russia, while the chief imports are gold, precious metals and aluminum.

 Switzerland is a major hub for commodities trading globally.
 As such, about 80% of Russia's commodity trading goes through Geneva and with a further estimated 40 commodities companies linked to Russia in Zug.
 Gunvor, Vitol, Trafigura and Lukoil Litasco SA are oil and commodities trading firms with stakes in Rosneft and Lukoil, two major Russian oil companies.
-Paramount Energy, Amur Trading, Cetracore and Mercantile & Maritime are reportedly also active players in this sector.
+Paramount Energy, Amur Trading, Cetracore, Mercantile & Maritime and Sunrise are reportedly also active players in this sector.
+As of June 2023, Gunvor and Vitol were the only western-owned companies still among the top-ten buyers of Russian refined petroleum.
+The top four Swiss commodity traders Vitol, Cargill, Glencore and Trafigura, made a combined $50 billion in profits in 2022, five times more than in the previous decade, also because traders were producing additional profits from buying cheaper and sanctioned oil cargoes and selling them at a hefty profit.

 MMK (a Russian-based company in Lugano) is a major player in the commodities/steel trading with Eastern Europe.
 EuroChem and SUEK are respectively two major Russian fertilizer and coal companies with a subsidiary in Zug.
 KSL, another Russian coal company linked to President Putin with offices in Zug, has been banned from operating in Switzerland since September 2022.